tahoma2d/tahoma2d_docs/source/toonzscript.rst

 	print("saved\n",b);

-	//Shows the resulting level in a flipbook window
+	//Shows the resulting level in a flipbook panel

 	view(b);